segmentstream/digital-data-manager/README.md

 ## License

-The Digigal Data Manager is licensed under the MIT license.
+The Digital Data Manager is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.